-STUDENT: So we want to plant more native plants to attract more native animals like koalas.
-STUDENT: Rosellas...
+STUDENT: We want to plant more native plants to attract more native animals like koalas, because we have lots of koalas in these gum trees up here.

-STUDENT: and like all the different pollinators and, if we're lucky, even some blue-banded bees.
+STUDENT: We can get more wildlife like rosellas, then like all the different pollinators and, if we're lucky, even some bees.